Online Security & Privacy

 Criminals troll dating websites and social media for unsuspecting victims.
 They spend weeks, sometimes months, cultivating an online relationship and then begin making requests for assistance paying bills or helping relatives.
 Many times, victims become so invested in the relationship they are reluctant to believe it may be a scam.

 Need assistance with something?
-Our team members are available to help you Monday through Friday from 7am to 6pm CT and Saturday from 7am to 12pm CT.
+Our Customer Care Team is available to help you Monday through Friday from 7am to 7pm CT and Saturday from 7am to 4pm CT.

 By submitting this form, you agree to our privacy and terms.